mattbellis/PHYS-3330/raw-content/lab7-raw.md

    return k * V_GS ** 2
 ```

 2. Fit the data to the fitting function to determine the constant $k$.
-You can utilize `curve_fit` function ([Documentation can be found here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html)).
-You can access this function with `from scipy.optimize import cure_fit`.
+You can utilize the `curve_fit` function ([Documentation can be found here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html)).
+You can access this function with `from scipy.optimize import curve_fit`.

 ```Python
 initial_guess = (1,) # the initial guess for fitting parameters.